yusufunlu/Go-TinyClient/STORY.md

 * Create, Fetch and Delete operations tested with integration tests on accounts resource
 * Success and fail scenarios has been tested
 * All tests start with docker-compose up
+* Tests coverage: 70.7% of statements and all PASS

 ## About me
-I used to have almost zero experience on Golang except reading blog posts on Go performance As a ex-C and currenct Java focused fullstack developer Go seemed to me so humble and powerfull with good module system It's module system as easy as node, it
+I used to have almost zero experience on Golang except reading blog posts on Go performance As a ex-C and current Java focused fullstack developer Go seemed to me so humble and powerfull with good module system It's module system as easy as node, it
 ## Inspired Projects
 * https://github.com/sendgrid/rest